lj020326/ansible-datacenter/wiki/roles/bootstrap_netplan.md

 ## Dependencies

+The `bootstrap_netplan` role depends on the following packages:

 - `nplan`
 - `netplan.io`

-These packages are installed by the role if not already present.
+These packages will be installed by the role if they are not already present.

 ## Best Practices

-1. **Backup Configurations**: Always ensure you have backups of existing Netplan configurations before running this role.
-2. **Test Changes**: Test changes in a staging environment before applying them to production systems.
-3. **Custom Configuration**: Use `bootstrap_netplan__configuration` for complex or custom configurations that cannot be easily managed with the default variables.
+1. **Configuration Management**: Use the `bootstrap_netplan__configuration` variable to provide a custom Netplan configuration dictionary when needed, ensuring precise control over network settings.
+2. **Static vs DHCP**: Set `bootstrap_netplan__dhcp4` and `bootstrap_netplan__dhcp6` appropriately based on whether you want to use static IP addresses or DHCP for your network interfaces.
+3. **Package Management**: Ensure that the required packages (`nplan`, `netplan.io`) are installed before applying Netplan configurations.

 ## Molecule Tests

-This role does not currently include Molecule tests.
-Consider adding Molecule scenarios to ensure the role behaves as expected in different environments.
+This role does not include any Molecule tests at this time.
+Consider adding Molecule scenarios to test different configurations and ensure the role behaves as expected across various environments.

 ## Backlinks